Ending a tenancy early

-A tenant can move out during a fixed term tenancy if their Tenancy agreement contains a break clause, stating that either party can end the tenancy early (ie before the term has expired).
+A tenant can move out during a fixed-term tenancy if their Tenancy agreement (including occupation contracts in Wales) contains a break clause, stating that either party can end the tenancy early (ie before the term has expired).
 If there is no break clause in the agreement, then you can only end the tenancy if both parties agree to it.
 This is called surrendering the tenancy.

 There are two types of tenancy surrender - express and implied surrender.